Public Holidays in Ghana 2026 – National & Public Observances

 Religious & Cultural Significance

-Christian holidays (Good Friday, Easter Monday, Christmas) reflect Ghana’s Christian community.
-Islamic holidays (Eid ul-Fitr, Eid ul-Adha, Shaqq Day) are observed by the Muslim population and are based on lunar sighting announcements.
+Christian holidays such as Good Friday, Easter Monday, and Christmas reflect Ghana’s Christian population.
+Islamic holidays—Eid ul-Fitr, Shaqq Day, and Eid ul-Adha—are observed by the Muslim community and depend on lunar announcements.
 National holidays like Independence Day, Constitution Day, Founders’ Day, and Republic Day celebrate Ghana’s political history and sovereignty.
-Farmers’ Day honors the agricultural backbone of Ghana’s economy.
+Farmers’ Day honors the agricultural backbone of the nation.

 Public Observance & Closures

-On statutory public holidays, government institutions, banks, schools, and many private businesses close.
-In practice, announcements for movable holidays (Eid) are made ahead of time by Islamic authorities in Ghana.
-Where substitution is declared, the Monday following a weekend holiday may be a non-working day.
+On statutory public holidays, government institutions, banks, schools, and many private businesses close nationwide.
+Official announcements for movable Islamic holidays are issued ahead of time.
+Where substitution is declared, the substituted day becomes a non-working day.

 Frequently Asked Questions (FAQs)

-How many public holidays does Ghana have in 2025?
+How many public holidays does Ghana have each year?

-Ghana has 14 statutory public holidays in 2025 (including movable Islamic holidays).
+Ghana typically observes 14 statutory public holidays each year, including movable Islamic holidays.

 Yes.
-Their dates follow the Islamic lunar calendar and are announced by the Chief Imam before observance.
+Eid ul-Fitr, Shaqq Day, and Eid ul-Adha follow the Islamic lunar calendar and are announced by the Chief Imam.

 What happens if a holiday falls on a weekend?

-Founders’ Day (Sept 21) honors Ghana’s founding leaders (Big Six) for their role in the independence movement.
+Founders’ Day (September 21) honors Ghana’s founding leaders—known as the Big Six—for their role in the independence movement.

 Conclusion

-Public holidays in Ghana weave together religious observance, national history, and cultural recognition.
-Whether marking Easter, Eid, independence, or the contributions of farmers and nation builders, these days punctuate Ghana’s public calendar each year.
+Public holidays in Ghana combine religious observance, national history, and cultural recognition.
+From Easter and Eid celebrations to independence anniversaries and Farmers’ Day, these holidays structure Ghana’s public and civic life each year.

 Also Explore: Public Holidays in Germany